shariq1989/cookbook/content/recipe/channa-masala.md

 * Salt

 * Garam Masala: India is a large country with varying sub-cultures.
 As a result, Indian food differs from region to region.
 The same thing applies to specific spices used as well.
 For this reason, I suggest making garam masala at home, so you can control the amount of each spice used and cater it specifically to your preferences.
-Here is one of the [garam masala](https://www.jamilghar.com/recipe/pakistani_garam_masala/) spice blends we use in our home.
+Here is one of the [garam masala](https://www.jamilghar.com/recipe/garam-masala/) spice blends we use in our home.
 If you choose to buy garam masala, I suggest getting [Rani](https://amzn.to/3m1KWBX).

 #### What equipment do I need to make this recipe?

 * A [heavy-bottomed pan](https://amzn.to/3F0cvEn) with a lid or an [Instant Pot](https://amzn.to/3ttlual)
 * A small bowl
 * A [food processor](https://amzn.to/3o68l64), [blender](https://amzn.to/2SrI06u), or an [immersion blender](https://amzn.to/3pcRrDQ)

-#### Can I modify this recipe to make vegan chana masala?
+#### Can I modify this recipe to make vegan channa masala?

 All you have to do to make this recipe vegan is to use a different oil in place of the ghee.
 I suggest using [grapeseed oil](https://amzn.to/3cLwWYG).

-#### What can I serve with chana masala?
+#### What can I serve with channa masala?

 Roti, [paratha](https://www.jamilghar.com/recipe/paratha/), poori or puri, chapati, or basmati rice are the most popular.

-#### Can I freeze chana masala?
+#### Can I freeze channa masala?

 You sure can.
 First, allow the dish to cool, and then add it to a freezer-safe container or bag.
 Channa masala will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm it on the stovetop, and enjoy.